 PII vs PHI: What are the Key Differences?

-It is crucial for your business, as a data processor, to understand the differences between Personal Identifiable Information (PII) and Protected Health Information (PHI).
-Understanding the difference between PII vs PHI will help you successfully navigate data protection regulations and achieve corporate compliance.
+It is crucial for your business to understand the differences between Personal Identifiable Information (PII) and Protected Health Information (PHI).
+Understanding the difference between PII vs PHI will help you successfully navigate data protection regulations and achieve compliance.

-This article is here to help you understand the different categories of data protection.
-We’ll help you understand what PII data and PHI data fall into and fulfill what your responsibilities are as a data processor.
+This article is here to help you understand the different categories of data.
+We’ll help you understand what PII data and PHI data fall into and fulfill your responsibilities as a data processor.

-We will explain both of these terms in detail, their specific differences and similarities, and how to ensure you keep this data safe.
+We will explain both of these terms in detail, their specific differences and similarities, and how to ensure you keep PII and PHI safe.

 Let’s get started.